KevinGuancheDarias/owge/README.md

 Open Web Game Engine
 ======================

+⚠️ **PROJECT TEMPORARY IN PAUSE, DUE TO TOXIC PLAYERBASE COMMUNITY AND ABSENCE OF GAME MODERATORS, ADMINS, AND PRODUCT OWNERS**

 ## Introduction

 Open Game Web Engine is a system for making non graphical strategy web games, actually is in a really early state, but I hope in the future will be fully capable of everything